felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 The challenge comes from making this process a repeatable one with as little human interaction as possible,

-and the manager approve manually by Email before deploying to stage environement.
+and the resptective manager approve manually by Email before deploying to next environement ( staging or production).

 Let focus on CI/CD components from the diagram above.